8 Great Things to do in Palolem, Goa

 How to get to Palolem

-From Mumbai there is the convenient daily Mumbai Mangaluru express night train (number 12133) that leaves Mumbai at 22:04 and arrives in Karwar (27 km from Canacona) at 09:58 the next day.
+Mumbai: From Mumbai there is the convenient daily Mumbai Mangaluru express night train (number 12133) that stops in Karwar.
 From Karwar you can take a bus to Canacona.